Achilles Tendonitis Treatment Mile End

 Achilles Tendinitis Mile End

-It’s not uncommon for us at Heel Pain Clinics of Adelaide to see patients with an Achilles Tendon injury that has troubled them for over half a year.
-The structural integrity of the tendon completely shifts under such circumstances, making it significantly harder to manage compared to Achilles Tendinitis.
+At Heel Pain Clinics of Adelaide, we see people presenting with an Achilles Tendon injury which has dogged them for over half a year.
+The make-up of the tendon has completely changed and this is harder to resolve than Achilles Tendinitis.

 We occasionally identify Retrocalcaneal Bursitis in patients at Heel Pain Clinics of Adelaide.
 The condition is characterized by inflammation within the sac, akin to a fluid cushion, nestled between the Achilles tendon and the heel bone.
 Often, a conspicuous bony bulge can be seen on the upper outer edge of the heel’s rear, a condition known as Haglund’s deformity.